brylie/degrees-of-open/open-and-participatory/process.md

 ## Open process

 Open Process encompasses many parts of **project management** and **governance** \(see [Governance](/open-and-participatory/governance.md) section\).
-In terms of project/resource management, following an open process means that all design, communication, and development artefacts are pubicly accessible to the community.
+In terms of project/resource management, following an open process means that all design, communication, and development artifacts are publicly accessible to the community.

 ## Design